 Handicapped Parking: All NYRA lots (General, Oklahoma, and Trackside)

 All NYRA lots at the track have accessible parking available for guests with disabilities.
-These spaces are designtated for vehicles displaying a current state-sissued disability placard or license plate.
+These spaces are designated for vehicles displaying a current state-issued disability placard or license plate.

 There is limited daily valet service available at the Clubhouse Gate off Nelson Ave.
 Enter through the Main Gate or the Ludlow Gate off Union Ave and proceed to the Clubhouse Circle.